wesam-ahmad/Master-Final-JODRESS1/README.md

 ### Prerequisites
 What things you need to install the software and how to install them.
 *.
-Install Node.js by downloading the installer from the official website: [node js] ( https://nodejs.org/en/download/)
+Install Node.js by downloading the installer from the official website: [node js]( https://nodejs.org/en/download/)
 ```
 node -v
 npm -v
 ```
 *.
-Download and install PostgreSQL from the official website:[postgreSQL] ( https://www.postgresql.org/download/)
+Download and install PostgreSQL from the official website:[postgreSQL]( https://www.postgresql.org/download/)

 Follow the installation instructions specific to your operating system.